mayadata-io/oep-e2e/testplan/docs/gitlabstages.md

 The Install Test Stage will have the following Gitlab Stages

 - Cluster Create - 3 K8S clusters would be created namely C1, C2, C3 as configuration mentioned in [Testbed](testbed.md)
-- Install Stage --
-  - In this setup of OEP components would be installed and setup.
+- Install Stage -- In this stage  OEP components would be installed
   - C1 would be installed with DOP.
   - C2 and C3 would be connected to C1 using DOP APIs.
   - OpenEBS Enterprise would be installed on C2 using DOP